silverpip/silverpip.github.io/_posts/2011-07-02-a-new-cure-for-what-ails-you.md

+---
+title: A New Cure For What Ails You
+date: 2011-07-02 22:18:13
+category: blog
+tag: vintage
+---
          The restorative effects of a popsicle are miraculous.

  Two children sobbed in my arms after bumping heads, another twisted his ankle on the trampoline, and yet one more was involved in a mysterious slip-n-slide accident.
 I heard the early stages of a fight brewing somewhere behind me.
 The evening was turning into a circus of tradgedy.